 The country will observe an official period of mourning for three days from Wednesday.

-The blast was also felt 240km (150 miles) away on the island of
+The blast was also felt 240km (150 miles) away on the island of Cyprus, in the eastern Mediterranean, with people there saying they thought it was an earthquake.

 No comments: